Plain English Summary

 What does the study involve?

 Participants are randomly allocated into one of two groups.
-Those in group 1 (intervention group) are put on a low energy liquid diet plan by their GP.
+Those in group 1 (intervention group) are put on a low energy total diet replacement diet plan by their GP.
 Those in group 2 (control group) are given standard care for weight management by their GP.
 Participants visit their GP practice at the start of the study, and then again 4, 12, 26 and 52 weeks later to see a GP, nurse or a member of the research team for follow up.
 Participants also speak to the study team over the phone at 4, 8 and 12 weeks into the study.
-Participants who lose a lot of weight during the trial may be invited to a follow up interview 1 year later to see whether they are able to keep the weight off.
 Blood samples are taken at the start of the study, and again after 1 year, to see if there is any change in blood markers, such as cholesterol and insulin.
 This is to assess participants’ risk of developing heart disease or diabetes.
 Participants also complete questionnaires at the end of the trial.

 What are the possible benefits and risks of participating?